TSM-Pose: Topology-Aware Learning with Semantic Mamba for Category-Level Object Pose Estimation: Related Work

 \subsection{Mamba in Point Cloud Tasks}

 Mamba is an efficient sequence modeling architecture that excels at modeling long-range dependencies through selective state updates, while maintaining high performance and throughput, and has recently attracted significant research attention.
 Since the original Mamba follows a causal modeling paradigm, subsequent studies (e.g., Vision Mamba) have further explored bidirectional Mamba to enhance information interaction at both ends of the sequence, thereby improving global modeling capability~\cite{vim}.
 Motivated by these advances, recent studies have begun exploring the application of Mamba to 3D point cloud understanding tasks.
 PointMamba~\cite{liang2024pointmamba} maps unordered point clouds into 1D sequences using the Hilbert space-filling curve and its Trans-Hilbert variant, and applies Mamba to perform global feature modeling while preserving spatial continuity as much as possible.
-Owing to its strong global modeling capability and favorable efficiency–performance trade-off, we adopt Mamba as the backbone to further enhance COPE.
+Furthermore, Mamba3D~\cite{han2024mamba3d} highlights the importance of local geometric priors in point clouds and introduces a bi-SSM design to improve point cloud representation.
+More recently, INKL-Pose~\cite{zhang2025instance} incorporates Mamba-based global modeling into category-level object pose estimation and demonstrates its effectiveness.
+These studies suggest that Mamba has strong potential for efficient long-range modeling in 3D point cloud understanding and pose estimation.
+Inspired by these advances, we leverage the global modeling capability and favorable efficiency–performance trade-off of Mamba to further enhance COPE.